Dave Witte

 Dave Witte (born August 11, 1971) is an American drummer.
 He is known for his work in numerous extreme metal or hardcore punk bands including Municipal Waste, Melt-Banana, Discordance Axis, Black Army Jacket, Birds of Prey, Burnt by the Sun, and Deny the Cross among others.
 He has also played as a session drummer for many other acts.

 Early life

 Witte is a New Jersey native.
 He relocated to Richmond, Virginia to join Municipal Waste.
 He has been the drummer on numerous albums since 1990.
 He plays many styles of drumming while retaining heavy aspects of music in all his projects.
 Witte was introduced to drumming in grade school by his Uncle Victor.
 Before he graduated high school he was studying many performances, and had already formed his first band, Human Remains.

 Drumming

 Witte often plays with multiple bands at once.
-A renowned drummer in the underground scene, he is known for his precise blast beats and rolls, technical fills and overall speedy playing.
+He is a drummer in the underground scene.
 Witte says he "loves the speed aspect of drumming".
 Witte plays Trick drums, Paiste cymbals, and Vic Firth drumsticks.